J.C. Slaughter Falls - Mt Coot-tha Reserve designated booking sites

 To book this park for a special event, follow these steps:

-- Consider the park location and facilities and watch our virtual tours of the booking sites.
+- Consider the park location and facilities.
 Does a booking site at this park meet your needs?
 If so, go to Step 2.
 If not, view our other designated sites.

 - Complete the online park booking application form, noting Council's stardard booking conditions.